theodel26/pandorabox-usb_scripts_kiosk/README.md

 - sudo reboot

 Pandora-box will now be full screen without title bar !
-IHM limited for more security !!
+HMI limited for more security !!